saertna/obsidian-gamified-pkm/README.md

  -  `dataview`.
 In dataview settings enable `Enable JavaScript Queries` and `Enable Inline JavaScript Queries` to display counting in profile.
  -  `obsidian-charts`
 6. in Obsidian hit `CTRL+P` and run command `Initialize gamification ratings`
+7. create and improve notes and rate again to increase points

 **Embark on a Motivational Journey!**